rmpurp/ryme/README.md

 You can specify a ISO-8601 date including the time to order posts on the same day.
 Make sure the date you enter matches which folder the file is put into.

 ## Admin Panel (Beta)
 The Admin panel is hosted at /admin and is currently authenticated using HTTP basic authentication (subject to change).
 Change the username and password in the `server/server_config.js` file.
+The config file expects the password to be hashed using bcrypt so you will need to bcrypt your password manually.
 The admin panel allows you to delete old posts, create new posts, and override posts (by creating a new post with the same date and slug).

 ## Usage
 1. Install node modules using `npm install`.
-2. Compile the frontend and the backend using `npm build-all`.
+2. Compile the frontend and the backend using `npm run build-all`.
 3. Put Markdown posts into the posts directory using the format `posts/YYYY/MM/DD/title.md`.

 ## Website Structure